-The Colorado Automobile Dealers Association was formed in 1933 by a small number of dealers who wanted to protest a federal excise tax that would raise the price of vehicles to their customers — and hurt the few sales they already had.
+The Colorado Automobile Dealers Association was formed in 1933 by a small number of dealers to protest a federal excise tax that would raise the price of vehicles to their customers, and hurt the few sales they already had.
 Building on that success, the association was incorporated five years later.

-Today, our 260 dealers range from small, family-owned dealerships to nationally owned, multifranchise corporations.
+Today, our 260 dealers range from small, family-owned dealerships to nationally owned multiple-franchise corporations.
 CADA represents a united front for each of these new car and truck dealers to local, state and federal public policy makers; the public and the media.

 Colorado’s new car dealers are vibrant, dynamic and immersed in their communities.
-They provide jobs — and careers — to more than 43,000 people throughout the state, which represented more than $1.1 billion in total compensation to Colorado residents in 2016.
+They provide jobs and careers to more than 43,000 people throughout the state, which represented $2.5 billion in total compensation to Colorado residents in 2019.